My name is Dielle Lundberg.

 I received an MPH from Boston University School of Public Health in 2019 and was a PhD student at the University of Washington School of Public Health from 2022 to 2024.
 At that time, I discontinued my studies and determined that pursuing independent research was the most sustainable way for me as a disabled person to continue advancing my scholarship on structural ableism.

-View my research portfolio, and read more there about my research praxis and theory of change and how my background and positionality inform my work.
+View my research portfolio to read about my research praxis and theory of change, or learn about how my background and positionality inform my work.

 Links: